Shashvat-Rane/Minor-Projects-on-JS/README.md

 # Minor Projects on JS

-Here are some minor projects on JS to practice and hands on JS.
+Here are some minor projects on JS to practice and get hands on JS.

-We will be working on this repo to continuously to keep adding new new Projects based on js.
+We will be working on this repository continuously to keep adding new new Projects based on js.

 ### How To Run